The GFA Monitor

 A Collaborative Approach

-The Monitor is co-creation with Global Fashion Agenda’s Impact Partners and stakeholders which brings together expert insights from multiple organisations with different areas of specialisation, consolidating existing knowledge and reducing complexity.
-Over 30 partners and organisations were consulted to form the cohesive report.
+The Monitor is a co-creation with Global Fashion Agenda’s Impact Partners and stakeholders which brings together expert insights from multiple organisations with different areas of specialisation, consolidating existing knowledge and reducing complexity.
+Over 26 partners and organisations were consulted to form the cohesive report.
 GFA’s Impact Partners include:Fair Labor Association, the Social & Labor Convergence Program, Ellen MacArthurFoundation, Apparel Impact Institute, and Textile Exchange.
-GFA’s data partner; Higg, moreover supported the presentation of aggregated performance data throughout The GFA Monitor and our Strategic and Associate partners acted as a sounding board and contributed case studies and examples of best practices.
+GFA’s data partner; Wordly, moreover supported with data analysis of the Fashion Industry Target Consultation data presented in this edition of the GFA Monitor and our Strategic and Associate partners contributed case studies and examples of best practices.

 Measuring Industry Progress